Karolzp/Memory-Game/README.md

 A memory game is a card game in which all cards are placed face down, and two cards are turned upside down each turn.
 The object of the game is to reverse the pair of matching cards.

 ## About project:
-The goal was to create Memory Game with possibility to choose board size using JavaScript and Flask (to create a simple web server).
-Created to practice front-end skills like: JavaScript, HTML, CSS, DOM manipulation, web design.<br/>
-The project was created during my education in Codecool.
+The project was created during my education in Codecool.<br/>
+The goal was to:
+* create possibility to choose board size
+* use Flask to create a simple web server
+* practice front-end skills:
+  * JavaScript
+  * HTML/CSS
+  * DOM manipulation
+  * web design

 ## Used technology:
 * JavaScript